ipavlic/peak/README.md

 # Peak - Generics for Salesforce Apex

-**Peak** is a transpiler that brings generic programming to Salesforce Apex.
+**Peak** is a transpiler that brings generic programming back to Salesforce Apex.
 Write reusable generic classes once, and Peak generates type-safe concrete Apex classes ready for deployment.

 ```apex
 // Write once